ryanmatutat/CISC101-Group--TravelPlanner/modules/03_feasibility_guardrails.md

 3. **Too Far or Long Travel**

    - If transfer between activities > 25 min or > 5 km → pick a closer alternative or add a short transit hop.
+If a user says "short walks only." prioritize distances under 25 minutes.

 4. **Weather Swap**